tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/Activities/04-Stu_FinTech_Domains_Part_II/README.md

 ## Part II Instructions: Future FinTech Headlines

-Research each FinTech domain to produce news headlines that fit the following criteria:
+Research your FinTech domain to produce news headlines that fit the following criteria:

 * Headlines should represent an event, outcome, or characteristic of each FinTech domain happening within the next 2-3 years.